AdyGCode/SaaS-FED-L12-Basic-2025-S1/ReadMe.md

 ## Features

-Workopia features include, but are not limited to:
+This Demo's features include, but are not limited to:

-#### Work Listings
+#### Countries

-Work listings have the usual CRUD/BREAD operations including:
+The Countries feature has the usual CRUD/BREAD operations including:

 * Browse Listings [Guest, User, Admin]
 * Retrieve Listing [Guest, User, Admin]